CB

 Providing additional prompts

 The test administrator may need to provide additional prompts in BSL.
-Please refer to the scoresheet for detailed directions.
+Please refer to the scoresheet.

 Using the response sheets